-Food and gas put pressure on the walls of the intestine causing the intestines to stretch.
-Normally this pressure is not noticeable, but people with functional abdominal pain appear to be hypersensitive to this stretch and pressure.
-This hypersensitivity may be caused by a change in the nerves that transmit information from the intestines to the brain.
+Food and gas put pressure on the walls of the intestine.
+You normally would not notice this pressure.
+People with functional abdominal pain appear to be very sensitive to this pressure.
+It may be caused by a change in the nerves that send information from the intestines to the brain.

 Functional pain may also be connected to crossed pathways in the brain.
 Emotional events create new nerve pathways.
-Sometimes these new pathways interact with areas of the brain that sense pain with the intestines.
-This could make a connection between emotional stress and functional abdominal pain.
+It may be that these new pathways can cross areas of the brain that sense pain.
+This may make a connection between emotional stress and pain.

-Parasitic infections may also cause functional abdominal pain in a small percentage of children.
+An infection with a parasite may also cause pain in a small number of children.

 Psychological factors include:

 Physical factors may include:

 Symptoms vary widely among children.
-Pain can be intermittent or steady, and may be chronic.
+Pain may come and go or be steady.
 It may appear suddenly or slowly increase over time.

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
 The doctor may suspect functional abdominal pain based on the type and pattern of pain.
 It will be helpful for the doctor to know how it has affected your child’s life.
 This will include missed activities and school.

-In most cases, abdominal pain goes away with time and understanding.
-The goal of treatment is to identify and address triggers for abdominal pain, and return your child to normal activity.
+The abdominal pain will often go away with time.
+The goal of treatment is to find and manage triggers of pain.
+The overall goal is to return your child to normal activity.